OpenNebula/website/content/product/virtual_machines_operation/_index.md

 <!--# Overview -->

-This chapter contains documentation on how to create and manage Virtual Machines and their associated objects.
+This Chapter contains documentation on how to create and manage Virtual Machines and their associated objects.

 {{< alert title="Important" color="success" >}}
-Through these guides Virtual Machine or VM is used as a generic abstraction that may represents real VMs, micro-VMs or system containers.{{< /alert >}}
+Through these guides Virtual Machine or VM is used as a generic abstraction that may represent real VMs, micro-VMs, or system containers.{{< /alert >}}

 ## How Should I Read This Chapter

-Before reading this chapter, you should have already installed your [Front-end]({{% relref "../../software/installation_process/manual_installation/front_end_installation.md" %}}), the [KVM Hosts]({{% relref "../../software/installation_process/manual_installation/kvm_node_installation.md" %}}) or [LXC Hosts]({{% relref "../../software/installation_process/manual_installation/kvm_node_installation.md" %}}) and have an OpenNebula cloud up and running with at least one virtualization node.
+Before reading this Chapter, you should have already installed your [Front-end]({{% relref "../../software/installation_process/manual_installation/front_end_installation.md" %}}), the [KVM Hosts]({{% relref "../../software/installation_process/manual_installation/kvm_node_installation.md" %}}) or [LXC Hosts]({{% relref "../../software/installation_process/manual_installation/kvm_node_installation.md" %}}) and have an OpenNebula cloud up and running with at least one virtualization node.

 ## Hypervisor Compatibility